-If you find that there is a fungus infection, that is eating up your toenails and that is becoming the cause of your curved toenails.
-Then, before anything, you must treat your toenail fungus first.
+A fungus infection eating up your toenails is typically the cause of your curved toenails.
+You must treat your toenail fungus first.
 And the easiest way to treat the nail fungus would be to opt for a home remedy like Apple cider vinegar.
-There are many ways you can use Apple cider vinegar to cure your toenail fungus which you can find on https://fixnailsfungus.com/apple-cider-vinegar-for-toenail-fungus/ and it would really help in correcting the curved toenails, if the fungus is becoming a cause for them.

 There are people whose nail beds are too small for their toenails.
 This results in an uncharacteristic growth of the toenail.
-The toenail dogs into the surrounding skin causing ingrown toenail.
+The toenail digs into the surrounding skin causing ingrown toenails.

 Tight shoes cause the toenails to be pressed hard against one another.
 If worn long enough, the pressure exerted on the toenails would cause them to start curling inwards.
 The big toe is also the most affected since it’s the biggest among the toes.
 Tight shoes are not just about the length but also the width.

 Most people don’t learn to take care of their toenails until issues like curved toenails or toenails fungus arise.
 Proper care of the toenail is important for the permanent straight growth of the toenails.
 Keeping sweaty feet or wet feet promotes curved toenails.
 Wash your feet thoroughly every day and keep it dry.

 Iron and zinc are vital for proper nail growth.
 Hence, diets deficient of these elements could cause toenails to curve upwards.
 The deficiency of B12 is also believed to contribute to the curving of toenails.

 Genetics also plays a key role in the problem of curved toenails.
 People predisposed to this must be extra careful and pay good attention to proper toenail hygiene.